 PUNJAB REFERENDUM is a campaign to liberate Punjab, currently occupied by India.
 The campaign aims to gage the will of the Punjabi people with regards to reestablishing Punjab as a nation state.
 Once we establish consensus on the question of independence, we will then present the case to the United Nations for reestablishing the country of Punjab.

-Commission members have collectively over 125 years of global experience with direct democracy and best practices – research and writing, ballot campaigns, drafting implementing direct democracy legislation, advising on the proper rules and procedures to ensure the legitimacy of an initiative or referendum, and election monitoring.
+Commission members collectively possess over 125 years of global experience with direct democracy and best practices, including research and writing, ballot campaigns, drafting and implementing direct democracy legislation, advising on proper rules and procedures to ensure the legitimacy of initiatives or referendums, and election monitoring.